StevenLwcz/StevenLwcz.github.io/_posts/2022-02-27-The-Gdb-Python-API-For-Tui-Windows-Part-2.md

     self.win.render()
 ```

-We let both classes know about each other in the factory function.
-We previously set up `addTextCmd` to be an instance of our command class `AddTextCmd`.
-We will use it in the factory method.
-And  we get an instance of the HelloWinow class and use the `set_win()` method to let the command class know about it.
+In our factory function We let the AddTextCmd class know about the HelloWinow class by using `addTextCmd.set_win()`.

 ```
-# Factory Method
+# Factory Function
 def HelloWinFactory(tui):
     win =  HelloWindow(tui)
     # register the Window class with the addtext command